 In his book Permaculture: Principles and Pathways beyond Sustainability (affiliate link), David Holmgren, one of the founders of permaculture, has written about 12 design principles.
 Obtain a Yield is the third permaculture principle.
 In this post I summarise this chapter and give examples from my own experience.

 The distinction between "Catch and Store Energy" and "Obtain a Yield" can be a little confusing at first, and they do overlap, but the first is more about long-term planning, such as water storage and growing trees, whereas the latter is about planning for immediate returns from the property.
 Both principles need to be considered in planning our garden, pasture and animal husbandry.

 In particular, David suggests that we use hardy varieties or breeds that are well- adapted to our local environment.
-For example the Brafords are more tick-resistant than English breeds, which means we don't have to spend as much time looking after them or spend money on chemicals.
+For example Braford cattle are more tick-resistant than English breeds, which means we don't have to spend as much time looking after them or spend money on chemicals.

 Another interesting aspect is the efficiency that can be achieved in the home garden compared to industrial agriculture.
 We can use all our produce in some way, even if it ends up in the compost or the chook pen, it eventually contributes to our yield, whereas industrial agriculture produces vast amounts of wasted food that is not up to supermarket standard.
 Sometimes we need to think creatively to see how we can obtain a yield, and part of that is preserving food during gluts so that we can use it later.

 An excellent resource on the subject of eating local is Arabella Forge's Frugavore.